-You see all kinds of tips these days on how to SAVE money when going to the grocery store.
+You see all kinds of tips these days on how to stay within your grocery budget when going to the store.
 Well I’m here to tell you the exact opposite.
 Here are 7 surefire ways to help you blow right past what you expect to spend, and get you double checking your receipts after you’ve left the store… just to make sure the cashier didn’t accidentally ring up that gallon of milk fifty extra times.

 Does it stop me from giving in?
 I’d really LOVE to believe she’s going to eat the entire package of pomegranate seeds before they go bad.
 And how can I say no to fruit?
 Especially shiny, red, ready to eat, super expensive, fruit.

 You thought it was tough to turn down the one package of pomegranate seeds?
 Try getting all the way to the register only to find about 5 extra items you weren’t even aware you were purchasing.
 It’s amazing how many treasures they can fit in those little kiddo carts.

 Sure, you could sheepishly tell the cashier you don’t really want all those things, but you’ve already terrorized the store for an hour with the mini ninja cart racer that doesn’t know how to “Stay behind me and DO NOT run into my heels”.